Publish content to your screens directly from Microsoft TeamsLearn More

-If you’re old enough, you’ll remember the days when you had to programme your VHS player if you wanted to record your favourite TV show.
+If you’re old enough, you’ll remember the days when you had to program your VHS player if you wanted to record your favorite TV show.
 And boy did that thing have a lot of buttons… Today, it’s all available on demand.
 That simplification is pretty much what’s happened with digital signage over the last decade.
 It’s moved from expensive and complicated set-ups to easily managed cloud-based systems that you can get started with in minutes.
-And nobody needs to be convinced any more that digital signage is an incredibly effective communication tool, whether you’re using it to inform, educate, or advertize to your audience.
+And nobody needs to be convinced any more that digital signage is an incredibly effective communication tool, whether you’re using it to inform, educate, or advertise to your audience.

 Ok, maybe screens don’t call out your name and your last purchase circa Minority Report (thankfully!), but there are plenty of other exciting developments happening.
 Here are some digital signage trends we’re seeing for 2020...

 Under the radar in many organizations, digital screens are being used not as outward facing advertising displays, but as internal communication digital boards.
 In 2020, we predict that even more organizations will start to look at how they can better disseminate information that’s crucial to their business.

 When you think about it, we’re in the era of the notification.
 Knowledge workers are repeatedly interrupted by chat systems, emails, intranets, employee social networks and other tools designed to increase communication.

 How can employees expect to keep the most important information at the front of their mind?
 Digital screens in shared spaces may hold the key.

 These information radiators help to push out (forget the “pull” method of going in search of new information) key company metrics, announcements, or changes that employees need to know about.
 These pieces of information are bitesized and digestible by employees while they get a coffee, or take a break.